Knapsack problem

 It derives its name from the problem faced by someone who is constrained by a fixed-size knapsack and must fill it with the most valuable items.
 The problem often arises in resource allocation where the decision-makers have to choose from a set of non-divisible projects or tasks under a fixed budget or time constraint, respectively.

 The knapsack problem has been studied for more than a century, with early works dating as far back as 1897.
-The name "knapsack problem" dates back to the early works of the mathematician Tobias Dantzig (1884–1956), and refers to the commonplace problem of packing the most valuable or useful items without overloading the luggage.